nuxeo-sandbox/nuxeo-ldt-parser/README.md

 #### `Services.GetLDTJsonRecord`
 (See below for details on input and parameters)
 * Input:
-  * optional.
+  * `document`, optional.
 * Parameters:
   * `parserName`, string, optional.
 Must be the name of an "ldtParser" contribution.
 If not passed or empty, the operation uses the `"default"` configuration
+  * `sourceLdtDocId`, String, optional
-  * `startOffset`, long, optional .
+  * `startOffset`, long, optional
-  * `recordSize`, long, optional.
+  * `recordSize`, long, optional
-  * `firstPage`, long, optional.
+  * `firstPage`, long, optional
-  * `lastPage`, long, optional.
+  * `lastPage`, long, optional
 * Output:
   * A JSON `Blob` containing the record
   * Fields of the JSON are defined in the XML configuration, using `recordJsonTemplate` (see above).

  Input is a document (optional).
-If passed, it must have the ldtrecord schema, the related LDT document must exist, and current user must have read permission on it.
+If passed, it must have the `ldtrecord` schema, the related LDT document must exist, and current user must have read permission on it.
 Also, if Input is passed, `sourceLdtDocId`/`startOffset`/`recordSize` are ignored (the operation reads the values from the `ldtrecord` schema).

  If input is not passed, then `sourceLdtDocId`/`startOffset`/`recordSize` are required.

+ Whatever the input, it is possible to get only some pages from the record.
+This happens typically when you know it can be big, contains dozens and dozens of pages and retrieving it could lead to timeout or OutOfMemory (ht JSON is always built in memory)

 ## Callbacks